timoIpeters/web-worker-seminar/README.md

 * service-worker:

   These examples show how to apply a service worker to any website.
 The __registration-and-events__ example shows the initialization of a shared worker and the events you can use in the service worker out of the box.
 In the __caching__ example some pictures are cached when entering the website.
-Once those are loaded into the cache, does not need an internet connection anymore to load the pictures.
+Once those are loaded into the cache, the website can be used in offline mode.

 _This project is licensed under the terms of the MIT license_